vitalygoryaev/mapchat/README.md

 <h3>TODO:</h3>

-1. move socket interactions to separate angular service
-2. move markup and logic into directives
-3. add tests for node and angular
+1. add tests for node and angular